RequirementEngineering/ch-re-al169818EdgarReyes/SRS.md

 * The secretary clicks the “Register new employee” button to save the typed information.
 * The system will save the register in an external text file.

+Use case: Modify employee’s information
+Diagram:

+Brief Description:
+The secretary accesses the system, then goes to the modify employee section and selects the employee whose information has to be changed and changes the information.
+Initial Step-By-Step Description
+Before this case use can be initiated, the secretary has already accessed the employees modification section.

+* The secretary selects from the list the employee whose information is going to modified.
+* The secretary fills the fields that need to be modified with the new information.
+* The secretary clicks the “Save Changes” button to save changes.
+* The information will update from the external file.

+Use case: Consult Students Information
+Diagram:

+Brief Description:
+	The secretary accesses the system, then goes to the registered students section and search in the list for the student whose information needs to be consulted
+	Initial Step-By-Step Description
+	Before this case use can be initiated, the secretary has already accessed the registered students section.

+The secretary selects from the list the student whose information needs to be consulted.